 Demolishing an entire house is easier compared to dismantling a wall carefully, so the structural components of the house beside it.
 This manual demolition in renovations takes more time and money.
 Not to mention, you need to repair all the doors, walls, and other parts damaged during the manual renovation.
 You’ll pay for the service of carpenters, plasterers, electricians, and painters.
 At the end of the day, more money is spent in removing and repairing instead of building the new structure.

 If you are working under a tight budget, your renovations are very limited.
-You need to maintain a lot of the structure’s existing layout and architecture.
+You need to maintain a lot of the structure’s existing layout and design.
 You and your designer should be able to produce an updated and interesting design that still celebrates the original structure.

 Surprise costs and repairs